fledit-sh/fsfw-from-zero/ws-objects-tmtc/README.md

 The `SystemObject` base class will take care of automatically registering the object at the global object manager as part of its constructor.
-The object manager stores all inserted objects by the `SystemObject` base class pointer inside a hash map, so all inserted objects can be retrieved at a later stage.
+The object manager stores all inserted objects by the `SystemObjectIF` base class pointer inside a hash map, so all inserted objects can be retrieved at a later stage.
 The object manager is also able to call the `initialize` method of all its registered objects.
+The initialize method allows to return an explicit returnvalue for failed object initialization.
+This is generally not possible for object constructors.
+The usual way to have an object construction fail is to use exceptions, which might or might not be available to your project.

 ## Subtasks